rknaebel/StageDP/README.md

 # Two-stage Discourse Parser

-Here we implement the RST discourse parser described in [A Two-stage Parsing Method for Text-level Discourse Analysis](http://aclanthology.coli.uni-saarland.de/pdf/P/P17/P17-2029.pdf).
+Here is a refactoring of the implementation of the RST discourse parser described in [A Two-stage Parsing Method for Text-level Discourse Analysis](http://aclanthology.coli.uni-saarland.de/pdf/P/P17/P17-2029.pdf).

-The best-trained models are put in the `data/model` folder.
-Due to the licence of RST data corpus, we can't include the data in our project folder.
-To reproduce the result in the paper, you need to download it from the LDC, preprocess the data as we state below and evaluate the model with `python3 main.py --eval --eval_dir EVAL_DIR`.
+Due to the licence of RST data corpus, the training data is not included in our project folder.
+To reproduce the result in the paper, download it from the LDC, preprocess the data as stated below.

 ### Usage: